j3soon/multi-node-enroot-without-pyxis-and-slurm/README.md

 # should see 8 hostnames for each node
 ```

 > **Note**: The command prefix before the container name (i.e., `enroot start --rw --mount /mnt/home/${USER}/enroot/workspace:/app`) must match exactly what is set in the `/etc/enroot/hooks.d/ompi.sh` hook. **Do not modify** this part of the command, or the multi-node launch will not work correctly.
 You can change everything after the container name (e.g., `mpirun ...`) though.
+In addition, it is highly recommended to use absolute paths in the command.

 ## Running HPL